JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 4.1
 ```

-But, if we try to apply this function to arrays, an error will occur
+If we try to apply this function to arrays, an error occurs.

 ```jldoctest dot
 julia> x = [1,2,3,4]; # column vector